 traditional knowledge are expressed through different means.

-is the study of how people in the past "have understood the phenomena in
+of how people in the past "have understood the phenomena in

 the sky, how they used these phenomena and what role the sky played in